suave-ucsd/SuAVE-Documentation/Share_Views.md

       > suave-net.sdsc.edu/main/[SURVEY INFO]&view=grid

 3. Change the URL from &view=grid to &view=[new_view_option]
-   1. You can choose from the following: Grid, Bucket, Crosstab, Map, Table, List, Network, Heatmap, QCA, R, Jupyter, Netvis
+   1. You can choose from the following: Grid, Bucket, Crosstab, Map, Table, List, Network, Heatmap, QCA, R, Jupyter, Netvis.
       - You need to enable some of these viewing options.
 To do this, go back to gallery view of all SuAVE visualizations, click "Edit" under the visualization, then "Settings", and then under "View Options", select the viewing options you want to enable.
       - Some of these views require additional files.
 For example, Netvis requires a Netvis .json file.
 Be sure you have all the necessary files for the viewing option.